 The purpose of superelevating a roadway is to maintain the riding comfort on smaller than standard curves.
 Superelevation may only be used when other means of design will not work.
-The following criteria shall be followed:
+If superelevation is necessary, the following criteria shall be followed: